-It’s set to be available for smartphones and tablets before the end of 2014 with new HTC and Sony smartphones set to be among the first devices to get the new Android treatment.
+It’s also set to be available for smartphones and tablets before the end of 2014 with new HTC and Sony smartphones set to be among the first devices to get the new Android treatment.
 The Nexus 4, Nexus 5 as well as Nexus 7 and Nexus 10 tablets will also get to benefit from the new Android features.
-Maybe even the still heavily rumoured Nexus 6 will pack it out of the box as well.

 So what can Android users expect?
 Well, there’s actually quite a lot.
 We run down what makes up one of the biggest revamps of Android since it first launched.